 Physical Science

-Physical Science (1 of 2) examines science as a whole and leads to how methods and tools provide scientists meaningful results.
-Topics included: chemistry to interpret chemical names, formulas, equations, and models to discover the types and properties of reactions and nuclear reactions and their uses, historical perspectives, and the social impacts.
+Physical Science (1 of 2) examines science and covers how methods and tools provide scientists with meaningful results.
+Topics include chemistry to interpret chemical names, formulas, equations, and models to discover the types and properties of reactions and nuclear reactions and their uses, historical perspectives, and social impacts.

-Physical Science (2 of 2) explores physics, introduces topics in engineering, and the ways scientists think, communicate, and do their jobs.
-The topics of motion and force, including the motion of fluids and Newton’s law build a foundation to explore thermodynamics, energy, work, machines, waves, electricity, and magnetism.
+Physical Science (2 of 2) explores physics, introduces topics in engineering, and explains the ways scientists think, communicate, and do their jobs.
+The topics of motion and force, including the motion of fluids and Newton’s law, build a foundation for exploring thermodynamics, energy, work, machines, waves, electricity, and magnetism.

 English 9

-English I (1 of 2) explores reading, writing, and analysis using both informational and literary texts, as well as comparison of texts in different mediums.
-Readings include The Princess and the Goblin by George MacDonald, among others to demonstrate understanding of textual evidence, themes, central ideas, inferences, word choice, and figurative and connotative language, and grammar and usage.
+English I (1 of 2) explores reading, writing, and analysis using both informational and literary texts, as well as comparing texts in different mediums.
+Readings include The Princess and the Goblin by George MacDonald, among others, to demonstrate an understanding of textual evidence, themes, central ideas, inferences, word choice, figurative and connotative language, and grammar and usage.
 Writings include a personal narrative (memoir) and a literary analysis.

-English I (2 of 2) explores reading, writing, and analysis using both informational and literary texts.
-Readings include Anthem by Ayn Rand, among other texts of varying time periods to demonstrate concepts such as textual evidence, themes, central ideas, characters, inferences, rhetorical techniques, structure and style, and arguments and claims.
-Writing topics include grammar, usage, punctuation, spelling, style manuals, phrases, and clauses, culminating in an informational essay and an argument essay.
+English I (2 of 2) explores reading, writing, and analysis using informational and literary texts.
+Readings include Anthem by Ayn Rand, among other texts of varying periods, to demonstrate concepts such as textual evidence, themes, central ideas, characters, inferences, rhetorical techniques, structure and style, and arguments and claims.
+Writing topics include grammar, usage, punctuation, spelling, style manuals, phrases, and clauses, culminating in informational and argument essays.

 English 10